 The Elizabeth T. MacNeil School of Nursing (EMTSON) at Dominican University Borra College of Health Sciences offers two Bachelor of Science in Nursing (BSN) degree program tracts: the traditional undergraduate BSN and an RN-to-BSN tract.
 There are 124 credits required for graduation in the traditional undergraduate program, 53+ credits are in the nursing major.
 The RN-BSN program is 41 credits.
-Both program tracts are accredited by the Commission on Collegiate Nursing Education (CCNE) and approved by the State of Illinois Board of Nursing.
+Both program tracts are accredited by the CONE) and approved by the State of Illinois Board of Nursing.